KnpLabs/KnpPaginatorBundle/README.markdown

 As for now, it only works for ODM; but ORM may be also supported later.

+This paginator is an very thin layer on top of Zend\Paginator component.
+It provides a DoctrineAdapter and allows to create a Paginator by passing a Doctrine Query to the constructor.

 ## Installation

 ### Add DoctrinePaginatorBundle to your src/Bundle dir